-STATEMENT OF CHARLOTTE A. LANE, NOMINEE TO BE A MEMBER OF THE U.S. INTERNATIONAL TRADE COMMISSION it is progressing.
+STATEMENT OF CHARLOTTE A. LANE, NOMINEE TO BE A MEMBER OF THE U.S. INTERNATIONAL TRADE COMMISSION

 Ms. LANE.
 Senator Rockefeller, I want to thank you personally for everything that you have done throughout my entire career, including giving me a babysitter to raise my only daughter.